tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 Portal, and then I downloaded all of the metadata about all of the datasets on 60 Socrata portals.

-Data portals tend to display datasets as if they were ordinary web pages.
-I started treating datasets as data points and doing analysis across datasets.
-(There are a bunch of puns here that use the word "meta" in multiple ways.)
-I think this is the main novelty of all my open data studies; I've just been quantifying things that other people hadn't thought to quantify.
+I started treating datasets as data points and doing analysis across datasets, and I think this is the main novelty of all my open data studies; I've just been quantifying things that other people hadn't thought to quantify.